LCC-CIT/CIS195-CourseMaterials/LectureNotes/CIS195-LN-W01-D2B-ResizingImages.md

 -  So that your web pages will load quickly.
   Note that web pages will load very quicly when you open the page from a file on your own computer&mdash;even with large images, but those same pages will load more slowly once you have uploaded your web site to a web server and are opening the page over the internet.
-- So your site can be uploaded to Moodle, which has a 10 MB upload limit.
+- So your site can be uploaded to Canvas, which has a 10 MB upload limit.

 ### Three Meanings for Size